RACHUU16/CHRONOCardio-AI/README.md

   # ChronoAI-Design

   This is a code bundle for ChronoAI-Design.
-The original project is available at https://www.figma.com/design/BEdGq6EsQhM57Ho4WZAcet/ChronoAI-Design.

   ## Running the code